BlueBrain/luigi-tools/README.md

 ### Dependency graph

 The `luigi-tools` package provides several functions to get the dependency graph of a task and to render it using GraphViz.
-This can be very usefull to show how the tasks of a workflow are organized.
+This can be very useful to show how the tasks of a workflow are organized.